Chicago Deep Dish Pizza (Gino’s Copycat)

 Chicago style pizza is a thick crust pizza made in a deep dish pan (or cast-iron skillet) with the cheese and toppings on the bottom of the pizza and the sauce on top.

-What toppings are on the Chicago deep dish?
+What toppings are on a Chicago deep dish pizza?

 Chicago Deep Dish Pizzas can have a variety of toppings but they typically have pepperoni and sausage.